jeyabalajis/aws-certified-sa-pro-notes/docs/migration/migration.md

 > In the _cached mode_, **your primary data is written to S3**, while retaining your frequently accessed data locally in a cache for low-latency access.
 In the _stored mode_, your **primary data is stored locally** and your entire dataset is available for low-latency access while asynchronously backed up to AWS.

+#### Volume Gateway vs File Gateway

+> File Gateway enables you to store and retrieve objects in Amazon S3 using file protocols such as NFS and SMB.
+> Volume Gateway stores your data locally in the gateway and syncs them to Amazon S3.
+It also allows you to take point-in-time copies of your volumes with EBS snapshots which you can restore and mount to your appliance as iSCSI device.

 ### Tape Gateway
 - Some companies have backup processes using physical tapes (!)
 - With Tape Gateway, companies use the same processes but in the cloud